About the MSN to DNP PRogram

 • Successful completion of the University of Florida English Language Institute Program.
 International students or students whose native language is not English with unsatisfactory scores on the TOEFL and TOEFL iBT Speaking Component, IELTS, or MELAB; unsuccessful completion of the UF English Language Institute Program; or an unacceptable score on the verbal part of the GRE must achieve an acceptable score on an essay administered by the Academic Written English Program at UF.

-• Students must be either a U.S. citizen, legal U.S. resident, or hold a valid visa
+• Students must be U.S. citizens, legal U.S. residents, or hold valid visas.

 Student Sponsorship: This program does not qualify for F-1 or J-1 student sponsorship.
-Legal Permanent Residents and non-immigrants are otherwise physically present in the U.S. and in a status that allows for full or part-time students, may pursue this program.
+Legal Permanent Residents and non-immigrants who are otherwise physically present in the U.S. and in a status that allows for full or part-time students may pursue this program.

 Health Requirements: All admitted nursing students, regardless of campus status, are required to complete a background check, mandatory immunization verification (Measles, Mumps, Rubella, Hepatitis B, Varicella, Influenza, Tetanus, and Tuberculosis), fingerprinting, and drug screening.
-Additionally, all students will be required to provide proof of current health insurance.
-Upon admission into the program, students will be provided with the steps to complete this process.
+Additionally, all students must provide proof of current health insurance.
+Upon admission into the program, students will be given the steps to complete this process.
 The College of Nursing follows CDC guidelines and adheres to the safety regulations of our clinical partners.

 Application Process